Mystic-Slice/responsible-prompting-api/README.md

 4. In your browser, access: http://127.0.0.1:8080/static/demo/index.html

 > [!NOTE]
-> In case you wish to make requests to other APIs, you can change the `$ajax` call in line 138 of [index.html](https://github.com/IBM/responsible-prompting-api/blob/main/static/demo/index.html).
-Remember to also make sure that the json data (in line 142) follows the specifications of the LLM being used.
+> In case you wish to make requests to other APIs, you can change the `$ajax` in [index.html](https://github.com/IBM/responsible-prompting-api/blob/main/static/demo/index.html).
+Remember to also make sure that the json data follows the specifications of the LLM being used.

 ### Check the API swagger
 1. Run the server (if it is not already running)